pace-neutrons/pace-developers/euphonic/development/02_releases.md

 authenticate.

-For PyPI, it will then ask for a username and password with permission for the Euphonic project on PyPI.
-An access token could also be used for this, this will be tested next release.
+For PyPI, it will then ask for a username and password with permission for the Euphonic project on PyPI

-## 6. Test Github/PyPI releases
+## 8. Test Github/PyPI releases
 Check a release has actually been done on Github and looks sensible.
 Try downloading the .zip and installing and running tests.

 Check the PyPI release using `pip`.
 Download and install from `pip` and run all tests to ensure the install works.
 Do this on both Linux and Windows if possible.

-These could potentially be made into a CI job, one to think about.